 Mathematics is used in other curriculum areas wherever possible or appropriate.
-This helps to expand and consolidate mathematical concepts and using maths in a purposeful way in everyday contexts helps the children to realise that Mathematics is important in the real world.
+This helps to expand and consolidate mathematical concepts and using maths in a purposeful way in everyday contexts helps the children to realise that mathematics is important in the real world.
+Teachers will seek to take advantage of opportunities to make cross-curricular links, particularly with links to Science and D.T.
+They will plan for pupils to practise and apply the skills, knowledge and understanding acquired through Maths lessons to other areas of the curriculum.